shosaco/vistime/README.md

 vistime - Pretty Timelines
 =========

 A library for creating time-based charts, like Gantt or timelines.
 Possible outputs include `ggplot`s, `plotly` graphs or `data.frame`s.
 Results can be used in the RStudio viewer pane, in R Markdown documents or in Shiny apps.
-In the interactive `plotly` output, you can hover the mouse pointer over a point or task to show details or drag a rectangle to zoom in.
-Timelines and their components can afterwards be manipulated using `ggplot::theme()` or `plotly_build`, which transforms the plot into a mutable list.
+In the interactive outputs created by `Plotly.js` and `Highcharts.js`, you can interact with the plot using mouse hover or zoom.
+Timelines and their components can afterwards be manipulated using `ggplot::theme()`, `plotly_build` or `hc_*`functions (for `gg-vistime`, `vistime` or `hc_vistime`, respectively).
 When choosing the `data.frame` output, you can use your own plotting engine for visualizing the graph.

 If you find vistime useful, please consider supporting its development: <a href="https://www.buymeacoffee.com/shosaco" target="_blank"><img src="https://i.imgur.com/kN1GxnC.png" alt="Buy Me A Coffee"></a>